 Around the world, about one in thirty persons are migrants, and this share has been rising in recent decades.
 A significant number of them, particularly those who are economic and political refugees, face difficulty in finding a host country or in successfully integrating into one.

 After a restrictive period in the middle of the twentieth century, since 1965 America’s immigration policy has been fairly welcoming, and the immigrant share of the US population has returned to its previous high of a century ago.
-Compared to other rich nations, however, our foreign-born share, 13%, is only average.
+Compared to other rich democratic nations, however, our foreign-born share, 13%, is only average.